kaakaww/contributors_tool/README.md

 in their software development process.

 ## Is This Accurate?
-Sort of.
-The results from this tool are only as accurate as your repositories are clean and consistent.
+It can be, but this method will require some clean-up and validation from the owner of the repositories being analyzed.
+This tool will definitely uncover all contributors in your Git project(s), but there may be some noise in the results that need cleaning up.
+For example, a single person could commit under different names or email addresses, and then would look like more than one contributor.
 The _most_ accurate way to count a number of contributors is to use the "GitHub Specific" method below, counting by GitHub usernames (which is the default).
-In the end, we recommend you review the results and watch out for duplicate contributors (with slightly different names or email addresses) and automation users.
+In the end, we recommend you review the results and watch out for duplicate contributors (with slightly different names or email addresses) and remove automation committers.

 ## Install
 This program was developed and intended for Python 3.8.
 Choose your Python versioning weapon and install 3.8.